SharedMap

 distributed data structure (DDS) is used to store key-value data.

-object that is provided in JavaScript, but also ensures that any edits being made to the object are simultaneously transmitted to all clients.
+It provides the same API as the built-in Map object that is provided in JavaScript, but also ensures that any edits being made to the object are simultaneously transmitted to all clients.

 For example, in a traditional Map